 Undergraduate Admission Requirements

-Undergraduate students who meet the following general admission requirements at the time of application are assured admission to Texas A&M University-Central Texas:
+Undergraduate students who meet the following general admission requirements at the time of application are assured admission to A&M-Central Texas:

 - Minimum 2.0 cumulative transfer GPA on a 4.0 scale;

 - Minimum 30 academic, college-level transferable semester hours; and

 - Must be eligible to return to all previously attended colleges or universities.

 - Complete the undergraduate application by visiting http://www.applytexas.org;